What are puberty blockers and how are they used in trans care?

 What are puberty blockers?

-Puberty-blocking drugs are used to halt the onset of puberty by suppressing the release of the sex hormones testosterone and oestrogen.
+Puberty-blocking drugs are used to halt the onset of puberty by suppressing the release of sex hormones testosterone and oestrogen.

 Administered by injection or implants, they act as hormone-obstructing agents that hold back the onset of puberty, such as the growth of facial hair and testes or breast tissue growth and the onset of menstruation.